Q: We have a multiplatform series that fits the category. Can I submit separate Digital, TV and Radio entries for Diversity on the same topic?

 A: You are welcome to add the URL.
 Judges may elect to take a look but are not required to do so.

 Q: When submitting in a Digital category, is all of the material on the page considered?

 A: Judges may screen and consider some of the embedded content, but we could not reasonably expect them to watch them all.
 If there were two or three pieces of media on a web page – and five pages in an entry – multiplied by several entries in a category.
 That would be far too onerous for the judges.
 In other words, expect the judges to click on some, but not all, just as a visitor to your page might do.

 Q: Is there a character limit for the text fields on the awards entry?
 Are additional Word document allowed as part of the submission?

-A: 1,000 characters.
+A: ALL of our text fields have limits of 1,000 characters.
+That’s approximately 140 words.
 No additional documents may be submitted.